MY LATEST BOOK:

+So many kids are passionate about sports, and I like tapping into that passion to show them how much fun reading can be.
 I have a sports-fiction series (Peachtree Publishers) for boys and girls (ages 8-12).
 I also have a picture-book biography of Red Sox legend Ted Williams titled "No Easy Way" (Dutton Children's Books).
 In addition to my books, I write the Thursday sports column for kids in "The Washington Post."

 My books are also available as E-books, thanks to Open Road Integrated Media, which produced the 2-minute video below.

 I've been a big sports fan since I was a kid.
 My best childhood memories are from playing Little League in the park and basketball on the playground.
 I can still remember homeruns, bad calls, and great comebacks from those games.
 My favorite reading back then was sports fiction and the sports section in the newspaper.
 Many of today's kids are as sports-crazy as I was.
 And I am thinking about them as I write my books and my columns.